Guinness World Records: History

-Beaver's idea became a reality when Guinness employee Christopher Chataway recommended university friends Norris and Ross McWhirter, who had been running a fact-finding agency in London.
-The twin brothers were commissioned to compile what became The Guinness Book of (Superlatives and now) Records, in August 1954.
-A thousand copies were distributed for free to pubs across Britain and Ireland as a promotional asset for the Guinness brand, and they became immensely popular with customers.
+A thousand copies of The Guinness Book of Records were distributed for free to pubs across Britain and Ireland as a promotional asset for the Guinness brand, and they became immensely popular with customers; as a result a proper book of records for retail was commissioned.
+Guinness employee Christopher Chataway recommended university friends Norris and Ross McWhirter, who had been running a fact-finding agency in London.
+On 14 September 1954 the twin brothers were commissioned to compile The Guinness Book of Records.

 After the founding of The Guinness Book of Records office at the top of Ludgate House, 107 Fleet Street, London, the first 198-page edition was bound on 27 August 1955 and went to the top of the British bestseller list by Christmas.
 The following year, it was introduced into the United States by New York publisher David Boehm and sold 70,000 copies.
 Since then, Guinness World Records has sold more than 150 million copies in 100 countries and 40 languages.
+Due to the book's surprise success, many further editions were printed, eventually settling into a pattern of one revision a year, published in September/October, in time for Christmas.